Anti-Bribery for Sales · Module 1 of 2

 Sasha O'Brien

-For the record, I think this is heavier than the situation needs.
-But Cooper wanted it on the table, and he's right that the policy says board notification.
+For the record, I think this is heavier than it needs to be.
+But the policy says board notification.

 Cooper Banks

-Combined hospitality with Caleendar this cycle came to $6,800 across two events.
-The renewal is signed and clean.
 I'm flagging the pattern, not the renewal.
-The reason I want it on the board's record is so that next time someone is in my chair on this account, they know the line.
+I want it on record so next time someone's in my chair, they know the line.

 Narrator